scalacenter/course-management-tools/README.md

 ```
 delinearize 3.0
-Usage: delinearize [options] linearRepo masterRepo
+Usage: delinearize [options] linearRepo mainRepo

   linearRepo               base folder for linearized version repo
-  masterRepo               base folder holding master course repository
+  mainRepo               base folder holding main course repository
   -cfg, --config-file <value>
                            configuration file
 ```

 #### Notes

 - Never forget that `delinearize` will only write modifications applied in the `exercises` project.
 Any other changes will be discarded.
-Directly apply these type of changes on the master course repo.
+Directly apply these type of changes on the main course repo.

 ### Example (continued from the previous example)